anusha-kashyap/anusha-kashyap.github.io/_pages/about.md

 ---
 layout: about
 title: About Me
-author: Anusha Devi
+author: Johnathan Smith
 image: assets/images/about/author.jpg
-signature: assets/images/about/signature
+signature: assets/images/about/signature.png

-Hey everyone this is anusha kumari and this is my website
+---
+Hi everyone !
+This is Anushaa kumar, Welcome to my website.